It's club time!

 This is a club for you and your dog to enjoy the sport of dog agility.

-Students, staff and beginners are welcome.
-Our club is also open to dogs of all breeds and sizes.
-Dogs must be over the age of 9 months and must also be fully vaccinated.
+Our club is also open to dogs of all breeds and experience levels.
+Dogs must be over the age of 9 months and be fully vaccinated.

-You’ll train your dog to do agility obstacles and progress to running full courses.
-Our club is North American Dog Agility Council (NADAC) club.
-So you have the choice to compete at local trials.
+You’ll train your dog to do NADAC agility obstacles and progress to running full courses.
+If your goal is to be competitive, there are a number of local agility trials available to participate in.

 What we do: